gwtproject/gwt-site/src/main/markdown/gettingstarted.md

 ## Prerequisites<a id="prereqs"></a>

-1. You will need the Java SDK version 1.6 or later.
+1. You will need the Java SDK version 1.8 or later (Note that 1.7 is supported to compile and run sources, but may not work correctly in dev mode).
 If necessary, <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html" rel="nofollow">download and install the Java SE Development Kit (JDK)</a> for your platform.
-Mac users, see <a href="http://developer.apple.com/java/">Apple's Java developer site</a> to download and install the latest version of the Java Developer Kit available for Mac OS X.
-2. Apache Ant is also necessary to run command line arguments.
+2. Apache Ant is also necessary to run command line arguments in this sample.
 If you don't already have it, install <a href="http://ant.apache.org/" rel="nofollow">Apache Ant</a>.

 If you have problems running Ant on the Mac, try setting the